traczoskar/currency_calculator_react/README.md

 ## Features

 - easily converts PLN up to amount of "10.000.000.000"
-- you can choose the currency between **EUR / GBP / USD**
+- you can choose the currency between many different currencies from all over world (downloaded from outside API)
-- actual time and date is prompt in the right corner of app
+- actual time and date is prompt in the upper right corner of app
+- current date of downloaded exchange rates over the calculate button
 - animated app logo
 - animated and interactive button
-- animated country flag in the result window
+- animated result
 - app is adapted to be responsive on mobile devices

-For now the calculator works only one way: calculating PLN to other three currencies.
-In future some more advanced features will be added.
+- error handling: rendered special window if any error occurs
+- loading animated window while data is fetched

 **Below you can see how it looks on desktop:**